-Mint, a top budgeting app that launched in 2006 and was later acquired by Intuit, is shutting down in January 2024.
+Mint, a top budgeting app that launched in 2006 and was later acquired by Intuit, shut down in January 2024.
 As part of their phased rollout, users are being encouraged to migrate to Intuit’s other product, Credit Karma.
 Mint allowed users to sync bank accounts and credit cards and create bill alerts and savings goals.
 Mint was free to use, but the app had quite a few ads.
 You could also see your credit score thanks to its partnership with Equifax.

 Despite all of Mint’s strengths, it just isn’t an option anymore.
 Compare these other top budgeting apps like Mint so you can continue to budget like a pro.